Bank of Commerce Technical Analysis (NASDAQ:BOCH)

 Bank of Commerce Moving Average:

 BOCH stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Bank of Commerce chart patterns after the calculations remain the same.
-The 100 day moving average of 45.92 is above the last closing price of 9.25.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling BOCH moving average implies that Bank of Commerce stock price is falling.

 Bank of Commerce Bollinger Bands: